“I’ve started running a bit more recently and have felt pain behind my knee cap.”

-The change of routine enforced upon us by the pandemic has brought with it a number of challenges.
-Having maintained virtual consultations throughout and recently having opened up our doors for face to face consultations, the stories behind individuals’ developing pain at the front of their knee varies.
+Any of those sound familiar?
+If so, you’re not alone.
+The changes in our routines over the past few years brought a number of challenges.
+Between our virtual clinic and face to face consultations, the stories behind individuals’ developing pain at the front of their knee varies.

 Even before Covid-19, pain around or behind the knee cap was common.
 It represented 6% of all patients who walked through our doors, and is by far and away the most common knee pain complaint we treat.
 We know a great deal about the problem; we know that a number of culprits (drivers) can be responsible for its onset and persistence and we know that a good number of treatments that are effective in helping to reduce pain and improve function.
 We don’t, unfortunately, have all the answers, but this blog post will take you through what we know can drive symptom development and what interventions are proven to be effective.
 We will also touch on where we are developing new scientific knowledge as part of the research team at Pure Sports Medicine and from our academic base at Queen Mary University London.

 Knee cap pain – or Patellofemoral pain – starts gradually, and is normally felt during or shortly after an activity that increases the load going through the front of the knee, like running, squatting, jumping or walking up stairs.
 It is generally described as an aching pain, but with occasional sharp twinges.
 You may experience a small swelling of the knee.
 Symptoms are fairly well localised to the front of the knee (around or behind the knee cap) but are often not isolated to one specific area.
 Watching this video may help to guide you.

 Clinical experience and the scientific evidence indicate that symptoms are driven by factors that exist with 4 broad domains.
 For some the way their knee is built (their structure) can contribute to the development of symptoms, although the evidence suggests that this is true for only a small number of individuals.